John-McPherson/advanced-front-end-portfolio-project-front-end/README.md

 ### Fonts
 * [Adobe fonts](https://fonts.adobe.com) - I used [Forma DJR Deck](https://fonts.adobe.com/fonts/forma-djr-deck) and [Garamond Premier](https://fonts.adobe.com/fonts/garamond-premier) font families from adobe fonts.
 They were licensed as part of my adobe creative cloud subscription.
 * [Font Awesome](https://fontawesome.com/) - all icons were taken from Fontawesome.

+## Components

+I used the following components during development.

+### Custom Components

+* NavBar - A simple colapsable nav bar component. providing easy access to all pages as well as containing the logout link.
+This

+* Loading - this is a simple loading screen.
+It appears on all components that contain an api call (AllProjects, EditProject, SinglePage, and Profile) letting the user know that the page is loading content and preventing them from seeing empty pages before they're populated with data.

+* Comment - while comments are only present on the single project page at the moment I decided to make them a component as they could be reused in future feature rollouts as well as making the code more readable.
+For example adding comment functionality to the SingleProject component would allow users to comment on a project as a whole rather than on a page by page basis.

+* Comment form - a simple form for users to provide feedback on pages.
+Similar to the Comment component this is only used on the Single page component but was created as a seperate component for readablity and for future development.

+### Bootstrap Components

+To make development quicker I used a lot of bootstraps prebuilt components.
+These include;

+* Col, Row, Container - used to create a responsive grid layout.
+These are used on most components as they provide the building blocks for the site.

+* Button - used to create submit buttons as well as internal links.
+This is used on the Homepage, SignInForm, SignUpForm, EditProject, NewProject, SinglePage, and SingleProject Components.

+* Image - used to display images.
+This is used to display comics pages on AllProjects, SinglePage, SingleProject components and to display profile pictures on Profile, SignUpForm, Comment, CommentForm Components.

+* Nav, Navbar - used to quickly create the NavBar component.

+* Form - used to quickly create forms including - CommentForm, Profile, SignUpForm, NewProject, EditProject Components.

+### Future optimisation

+SignUpForm and Profile share a lot of the same code.
+If I was to develop this further I would create a single component to handle the shared code that way it would be easier to maintain and update.

+And in a similar manner the EditProject and NewProject also share a lot of code.
+In the future I would create a single form component making these pages easier to maintain and update.

+As these components are only used twice it isn't casuing too much problems at the current time but as the aplication expands I would want to address this.

 ## Deployment